-Alcohol and Other Drugs (Aurora): Substance Abuse services for people who struggle with problems caused by drugs and/or alcohol.
-Specialized treatment is provided for people with both a mental illness and a substance abuse problem.
+Alcohol, Other Drugs and Gambling Compulsion (Aurora): Specially-trained therapists are available for people experiencing substance use issues and/or gambling compulsion.
+Customized treatment is available for people with both a mental illness and a substance use/gambling compulsion problem.

 Behavioral Health Outpatient Children’s Program (Aurora): Provides a variety of services for children (early childhood to 17 years of age) and families in order to support and facilitate recovery for mental illness, trauma, disruptive behavior disorders, family relationship problems, and school issues.